SwampPear/blam/docs/0_introduction.md

 # Blam
-The objective of Blam is to provide a language combining the ease-of-use of Python (general scripting functionality, mixed typing system, e.t.c), strong security like that in Rust, interoperability between existing technologies (C-flavored interoperability present in the C family of languages and Carbon), and strong concurrency features (such as that famously presented in Go).
+The objective of Blam is to provide a language combining the ease-of-use of Python, strong security like Rust, interoperability with existing technologies, and strong concurrency features (as in Go).

 Blam's philosophy:

-- Simplicity & Reasonability (core philosophy)
+- Simplicity & Reasonability
-- Expressiveness without complexity (abstractions)
+- Expressiveness without complexity
-- Efficient & Transparent builds (code structure)
+- Efficient & Transparent builds
-- Performance-conscious design (memory model)
+- Performance-conscious, predictable memory

 # Bloop Package Manager
 Similar to Python's PIP, Bloop should provide reliable package management and versioning, as well as